AndypSheridan/sta-final/README.md

 ​​
 #### **Wireframes:**

 Wireframes for each page were created using Balsamiq.
+This process was a valuable way to create a basic but clear outline of how each page would look before starting on the code.

 * Home Page
 [Home Page Wireframe](docs/images/home-wireframe.png)